Python Security Guide

 Good Bad Why Good Matters

-failed_login_attempts x Immediately communicates purpose
+failed_login_attempts x Immediately communicates purpose without mental translation

-suspicious_ips data Clearly indicates content and intent
+suspicious_ips data Clearly indicates content and intent at a glance

-malware_signatures stuff Specifies exactly what data it contains
+malware_signatures stuff Specifies exactly what data it contains and why

 Why Indentation Matters (A Lot)